The 10 Gayest Places In Washington For 2025

 More on College Place: Data

-In order to rank the gayest cities in Washington, we used the 2014-2018 American Community Survey from the U.S. Census.
+In order to rank the gayest cities in Washington, we used Saturday Night Science and the 2013-2018 American Community Survey from the U.S. Census.
 We looked at:

 • Percentage of all households that are unmarried, same sex partners